MicrosoftDocs/SupportArticles-docs/support/iis/cannot-view-website-using-ssl.md

 ---
 title: Web browsers can't connect by using SSL
-description: This article provides resolutions for the problem that you cannot use a web browser to view a website by using SSL after KB2661254 is installed. ms.date: 04/07/2020 ms.prod-support-area-path: ms.technology: iis ms.reviewer: radomirz, bretb, mlaing, jtinder
+description: This article provides resolutions for the problem where you cannot use a web browser to view a website by using SSL after KB2661254 is installed. ms.date: 04/07/2020 ms.prod-support-area-path: Site behavior and performance ms.technology: iis ms.reviewer: radomirz, bretb, mlaing, jtinder
 ---
 # Web browsers can't connect to a website by using SSL with KB2661254 installed

-This article helps you resolve the problem that web browsers can't connect to a website by using Secure Sockets Layer (SSL) in Internet Explorer.
+This article helps you resolve the problem where web browsers can't connect to a website by using Secure Sockets Layer (SSL) in Internet Explorer.

 _Original product version:_ &nbsp; Internet Information Services 8.0, Internet Explorer 10, Internet Explorer 9
 _Original KB number:_ &nbsp; 2744241